deegha/different-challange/README.md

-## Code challenge
+## Code challenge - web

 ### OverView

-This application is done using Create React app since it would much easire to start working on.
-All the React components in this application is tested with propTypes.
+This application is done using Create React app, since it would much easire to start working on.
+All the React components in this application are tested with propTypes.
 All the reducers and presentational components are covered with unit testing.

 ### Prerequisites
 - npm version 5.6.0 or higher